Beginner: Working with Templating

 }

-You might place home.html
+You might place home.html and

-inside a
+about.html inside a

-folder.
+templates/ folder.
 The code above will parse

-everything with a .html
+everything with a .html extension in that

 folder.